Feynman1999/MGE-NGP/README.md

 # MGE-NGP
-A MegEngine CUDA extension implementation of instant-ngp (nerf)
+A MegEngine implementation of instant-ngp (nerf)